How to start a business in Ghana as foreigner

 Do you like to know how to start a business in Ghana as foreigner/ foreign investor?

-Those who start a business in Ghana, must follow the laws and regulation according to Companies Code 1963 (Act 179) and under the Code, investors regardless foreign or local can establish and register a place of business in Ghana.
+Those who start a business in Ghana, must follow the laws and regulations according to Companies Code 1963 (Act 179) and under the Code, investors regardless of foreign or local can establish and register a place of business in Ghana.

 - The government of Ghana has already clarified the laws in the purpose of attracting direct foreign investment requires an enabling legal environment along with encouraging foreign investments and replaced some that previously stifled it which is the Ghana Investment Promotion Center (GIPC) Act, 1994 (Act 478).
 Right now, the investors are free to set up investment projects in all sectors of the Ghanaian economy without prior approval by the GIPC except the mining, petroleum, and free zones sectors, as well as portfolio investments under the company act in Ghana.

 - Investments in the mining and petroleum sectors require approval by the Minerals Commission and the Ministry of Mines and Energy in Ghana.
 Ghana Free Zones Board approves Free Zones (Export Processing Zones) investment and portfolio investments are handled by the Ghana Stock Exchange.

 - The sectors like banking, non-banking financial institutions, insurance, fishing, securities, and real estate are regulated by sector-specific laws and the most important thing is the government has realized that foreign investors are required to satisfy not only the provisions of the investment act but also the provisions of sector-specific laws in Ghana.

 Investors regardless of local or foreign must go through the following necessary procedures in course of registering the company.